 Each guide instructs you how to format your research papers and how to cite sources you use to support your research.

-Note: Quick and Tech Guides can be found on the library's home page under Research Help.
+Note: Quick and Tech Guides with more guidance can be found on the library's home page under Research Help.

 Purdue University's Online Writing Lab is another very helpful resource to learn how to work with APA style.